aspose-barcode-cloud/aspose-barcode-cloud-dotnet/docs/ScanApi.md

 BarcodeResponseList Scan (string fileUrl)
 ```

-Scan barcode from file on server using GET requests with parameter in query string.
+Scan barcode from file on server in the Internet using GET requests with parameter in query string.
+For scaning files from your hard drive use `scan-body` or `scan-multipart` endpoints instead.

 ### Parameters